MRYingLEE/BackTesting-LowLaterncy/Readme.md

 Even so, I tried to use GPU programming.
 I chose cuDF (https://github.com/rapidsai/cudf) as the GPU library for it was claimed as "almost a drop-in, API-compatible, GPU-accelerated replacement for pandas".

-1. Due to cuDF only works for Linux, I setup an python environment with GPU support, which took me nearly 1 day due to a few technical reasons and version compatibility.
+1. Due to cuDF only works for Linux, I setup a python environment with GPU support, which took me nearly 1 day due to a few technical reasons and version compatibility.

 2. There are a lot of important functions, such as CUMMAX/ CUMSUM, were missed in cuDF.
 It took me a lot of time to rewrite my existing Pandas code.